traversaro/awesome-fmi/README.md

 ## FMI 2

-The latest (as of November 2021) stable release of the FMI specification is `2.0.3`, released on 2021-11-17.
+The latest (as of June 2024) stable release of the FMI 2 specification is `2.0.4`, released on 2022-12-1.
-You can find the text of the FMI specification 2.0.3 at https://github.com/modelica/fmi-standard/releases/tag/v2.0.3.
+You can find the text of the FMI specification 2.0.4 at https://github.com/modelica/fmi-standard/releases/tag/v2.0.4 .
 Unless noted otherwise, the tools and libraries listed are compatible with FMI 2.

 ### Libraries